Nomso1/ecommerce-customer-intelligence-dashboard/README.md

 ### 👥 Customer Intelligence

-- High Value customers contributed approximately **51.5% of total revenue** despite representing only about **25%** of the customer base.
+- High Value customers generated approximately 51.5% of total revenue** despite representing only about **25%** of the customer base.
 - High Value and Loyal customers together generated more than **88% of total revenue**, highlighting the importance of customer retention.
 - Average customer revenue increased significantly across the customer segments, with High Value customers generating the highest average spend.